Home > Machinery > Heat Press Time and Temperature: What You Should Know

 Check now

-What sort of material are you jazzing up with heat transfer vinyl?
-The type of fabric will determine the temperature needed to make a permanent transfer.
+What type of material are you applying heat transfer vinyl to?
+The fabric you choose will influence the required temperature for a successful transfer.

 Additional reading: